Beneficial and Harmful Explanatory Machine Learning: Theoretical framework

-We introduce $MIPlain$\footnote{MIPlain source is available at https://github.com/LAi1997/MIPlain}, a variant of $MIGO$ which focuses on learning the task of winning for the game of Noughts and Crosses.
+We introduce $MIPlain$\footnote{MIPlain source is available at https://github.com/LAi1997/MIPlain.}, a variant of $MIGO$ which focuses on learning the task of winning for the game of Noughts and Crosses.
 In addition to learning from positive examples, $MIPlain$ identifies moves which are negative examples for the task of winning.
 When a game is drawn or lost for the learner, the corresponding path in the game tree is saved for later backtracking following the most updated strategy. $MIPlain$ performs a selection of hypotheses based on the efficiency of hypothesised programs using $Metaopt$ \cite{cropper2019}.

 An additional primitive $number\_of\_pairs/3$ is provided to $MIPlain$ which depicts the number of pairs for a player (X or O) on a given board.
 A pair is the alignment of two marks of one player, the third square of this line being empty.
 An example of pairs is shown in Figure \ref{fig:double_lines}.
 This additional primitive serves as an executional shortcut that reduces the depth of the search when executing the learned strategy.
-Furthermore, $MIPlain$ is given the meta-rules described in Figure \ref{fig:metarules}, which are two variants of the \textit{postcon} meta-rule with monadic or dyadic head, and two variants of the \textit{conjunction} meta-rule with currying in either the first or both body literals.
-Currying allows the learning of programs with higher-arity predicates where existentially quantified argument variables are bound to constants.
-The learned strategy presented in Table \ref{table:rules} describes conditions in a rule-like manner that the player's optimal move has to satisfy.
+Furthermore, $MIPlain$ is given the meta-rules described in Figure \ref{fig:metarules}, which are two variants of the \textit{postcon} meta-rule with monadic or dyadic head, and two variants of the \textit{conjunction} meta-rule with more than two arguments in either the first or both body literals where existentially quantified argument variables are bound to constants.
+These meta-rules allow projections of higher dimension predicate definitions onto a monadic setting, therefore enabling the learning of programs with higher-arity predicates.
+The learned strategy presented in Table \ref{table:rules} describes patterns in game positions in a rule-like manner that the player's optimal move has to satisfy.
+Due to the instantiation of argument in primitive $number\_of\_pairs/3$, $MIPlain$ learns a program for playing as X assuming X starts the game.
+For successive values of k, $win \_k/2$ are inter-related predicates which specify status of the game in terms of the number of pairs owned by player X or O and that reflect advantage of player X over player O.